RadicalxChange/pco-art-docs/docs/003-for-artists/006-admin-permissions.md

 The current Component Admin roles and their abilities follow:

+- **Role Admin** - can change the address(es) assigned to other Component Admin roles
+  - All changes will take immediate effect
 - **PCO Settings Admin** - can change the Stewardship Cycle Duration and the Honorarium Rate
   - Changes to either field will be applied to the _next_ Stewardship Cycle/Auction Pitch
 - **Auction Pitch Admin** - can change all attributes of the collection's Auction Pitches (except for the initial auction date)